coolgalsandiego/ai-course/400_azure_ai_foundry/Readme.md

 ## How to test access to GPT model ?

-Open and run the python notebook `test-connection-to-ai-foundry-models.ipynb` to test access to the GPT model.
+Open and run the python notebook `test-connection-to-llm-models.ipynb` to test access to the GPT model.

 ## Findings